marwahaha/arp/README.md

       function with the evaluated tail as parameters.
     - Otherwise evaluate it again the evaluated head and *return* its result.
 The tail must be empty, being an error otherwise.

+The value returned by the last element is the return value of the program.

 ### Examples